 - We will not reveal the details of any governing board vote.

 - We will ensure all confidential papers are held and disposed of appropriately.

-- We will also declare any conflict of loyalty at the start of any meeting should the situation arise.
+- We will also declare any conflict of loyalty at the start of any meeting should the need arise.

-- We will act in the best interests of the school as a whole and not as a representative of any group, even if elected to the governing board.
+- We will act as a governor; not as a representative of any group.

 Breach of this code of conduct